Essay Version 2.0

 If you answered yes to the above questions, then you can accept the idea that nobody chooses to do wrong when they perceive that the wrongdoing in question will bring harm upon them.
 To the extent that we simply obey our instinct to benefit ourselves and relieve our suffering, we are not willing to harm ourselves.
 Socrates’ believed that persons who seek what they understand to benefit them are not trying to do wrong.
 They do not act for the sake of the wrong, but for the sake of obtaining the perceived good with which they are trying to improve their lives.

 If you answered no to one or both of the questions above, then you are responsible for giving one clear example relevant to our subject that shows the truth of your belief.
-In this example you must describe a human committing an action, right or wrong, with no ulterior desire to either benefit herself or relieve her suffering.
+In this example you must describe a human committing an wrongful action with no ulterior desire to either benefit herself or relieve her suffering.
 This is more difficult than you may think.
-I have yet to have anyone provide me with such an example that passes further examination.

 That this instinct for self-interest may assert itself in minds that are ignorant, confused, twisted, broken and utterly unable to know what is truly good is a separate issue that does not negate the fundamental truth of Socrates’ insight that people never willingly harm themselves.
 Action based on ignorance still has the motive of benefiting the actor but lacks the knowledge to make good of that motive.

 It is at this point that we come to an important clarification.
 Socrates did not state that doing wrong to others is ever right, but that the motivation for such actions determines the character of the will involved.
 Socrates maintained that people are never motivated to bring harm to themselves.
 Since Socrates believed that wrongdoing always harmed the wrongdoer, he saw all wrongdoing as a mistake in judgment or an expression of ignorance.
 This is especially true in cases where a life full of wrongdoing never physically harms the wrongdoer.
 Socrates believed that the most pitiable of humans were those who lived under the delusion that their wrongdoing benefited them.
 According to Socrates, the successful tyrant who is able to do great wrong for many years without ever being held accountable, was the most terribly harmed of all human beings.
 Socrates believed that doing injustice made us less just and diminished our character.
-For Socrates, harm to character, or the soul, is the greatest harm of all.
-Since Socrates believed that all wrongdoing harmed the wrongdoer, he believed that all people never choose to harm themselves and thus never choose to do wrong.
+For Socrates, the only harm in life comes through our own wrongdoing (Apology 41c-d).
 When we see people knowingly doing wrong to others, they are not cognizant of the harm that their wrongdoing brings upon themselves.
 So it is that even the most flagrant examples of willful human wrongdoing, which may seem to contradict Socrates’ belief, actually confirm Socrates belief by being examples of our instinct to benefit ourselves misguided by ignorance.
 If all wrongdoing harms the wrongdoer and all people make decisions only to benefit themselves, then all people commit wrongdoing through ignorance and not through a will to do wrong.